Skip to main content

 1. Open the newly created application.

-3. Set a description and expiry period.
+3. Set a description and select an expiry period.

-4. Copy and save the generated secret value – this value cannot be retrieved later.
+4. Copy and save the generated secret value.
+This value cannot be retrieved later.

 Assign permissions

-2. Click Access control (IAM).
+2. Navigate to Access control (IAM).

 3. Click +Add -> Add role assignment.